90lantran/github-star/README.md

 ```

 ## Future work:
-- connect o github with go-github https://github.com/google/go-github, no authentication for now
+- Connect to github with [go-github](https://github.com/google/go-github) with no authentication for now
-- no authentication to use github API because I dont want to commit by credentails -> rate limit
+- It will affect the rate limit when interacting with github APIs
-- rate limit: how to avoid it need to log in
+- Add zap-log from Uber for structured logs

 ## Swagger docs:
 I use go-swagger to generate API document.